QuantumNuke75/Unofficial-Modding-Guide/_posts/2024-01-09-mapping_audio.md

 This guide will explain the requirements to get QSM working within your map and how to integrate it with FMOD ambience and events.

+The Example Map provided in the Template has QSM set up for a generic house, so check it out if you're curious.

-The second part of this guide is [Setting up Music Events for Maps]()
+The second part of this guide is [Setting up Music Events for Maps](/_posts/2024-01-14-mapping_music.md)

-## Required Download & Example Map
-The below link has updated files that are required for QSM to function correctly, as well as a number of QoL Blueprints to help you test and debug.
-These were made by RareKiwi so give him some love.

-LINK

 ## Setting up FMOD
 >You do not actually need to complete the steps below to implement QSM.
 However it is likely you will want to mess with some events if you want to tweak Ambient events.
 The steps below will tell you how to get it working.